 This makes it extra important to have breast exams throughout pregnancy.
 Any lumps or suspicious symptoms need to be checked by a doctor.

 How Is It Diagnosed?

-The best thing you can do while pregnant is to see your health care provider regularly.
-These doctor visits, called prenatal (or "before birth") visits, are very important in keeping both you and your baby in the best possible health.
-During these visits, your health care provider will perform a breast exam to check for suspicious breast changes.
+The best thing you can do while pregnant is to see your doctor regularly.
+These visits are called prenatal (or "before birth") checkups, and they're crucial for keeping you and your baby in the best possible health.
+During some of these visits, you may have breast exams to check for changes.

 You should also regularly do self-exams at home.
 That way you’ll be more able to notice any changes in your breasts.
 If you’re not sure exactly how to give yourself a breast exam, your doctor or nurse can teach you.

 A mammogram is considered fairly safe during pregnancy, but it may not be as helpful because of the increased density of the breasts.
 A three-dimensional mammogram may be a better option.

 If a suspicious lump is found, your doctor should do a biopsy.
 She'll remove a small sample of the suspicious tissue with a needle or by making a small cut.
 The sample tissue gets checked under a microscope and with other methods to look for any cancer cells.